 Most lawyers will tell you not to even try to negotiate a divorce settlement with your spouse.
 That’s because most lawyers believe that they can negotiate for you better than you can negotiate for yourself.
+After all, they have studied negotiation strategies.
+You haven’t.

 Usually, they can … but not always.
 That’s because when your lawyer gets involved, your spouse’s lawyer gets involved.
 You end up with two lawyers playing chess with your life.
 Plus, you pay for that privilege.